danielstern/jest-examplar/README.md

 ### Jest
 The "default-mocking" framework (is that why they call it Jest?)

+### Jest-CLI
+A tool for using Jest from the command line.
+Install it globally unless you're using a tool like Gulp to automate Jesting.

 ### React
 A library often used with Jest.
-Though they are often thought of together and made by Facebook, Jest can be used to test other things.
+This is a bit confusing because, though they are often thought of together and made by Facebook, Jest can be used to test other things.
+Jest is easiest understood seperate from React (Just as Karma is more easily understood if seperated from Angular)

 ### Facebook
 An internet company which maintains Jest, as well as React.